 Family Caregiver Well-Being is Important to Care Recipient Health

 As a result of the above factors, the health and well-being of family caregivers – and the subsequent ability to assist their care recipients – is a public and mental health priority.
 Healthy People 2010 explicated the need for behavioral and social initiatives to promote the health and quality of life of persons with disabilities and their family caregivers.
-In addition, a 2008 report from the Institute of Medicine, Retooling for an Aging America: Building the Health Care Workforce, encouraged professionals and direct service workers to prepare family caregivers for their role, and to consider family caregivers as members of the health-care workforce.
+In addition, two reports from the Institute of Medicine, The Mental Health and Substance Use Workforce for Older Adults: In Whose Hands (2012) and Retooling for an Aging America: Building the Health Care Workforce (2010), encouraged professionals and direct service workers to prepare family caregivers for their role, and to consider family caregivers as members of the health-care workforce

 Suzanne has been in psychotherapy for depression for 8 sessions.
 Her concerns relate to her family – each of her three adult children is in a challenging life transition (e.g., divorce, financial strain, job loss); her sister is fighting breast cancer; her Dad has become increasingly irascible with her mother.
 Suzanne describes her life as heavy and exhausting.
 It has been increasingly clear to Suzanne’s therapist that the practical burdens and emotional challenges of caregiving are significantly exacerbating her depression.
 He is comfortable helping her look at the emotional issues, but it he is less clear about how to help her with the overarching practical concerns related to her father and sister.

 Beach, S. R., Schulz, R., Williamson, G. M., Miller, L. S., Weiner, M. F. and Lance, C. E. (2005), Risk Factors for Potentially Harmful Informal Caregiver Behavior.
 Journal of the American Geriatrics Society, 53, 255–261.